cosmir17/nimble-quest-tf-agent/README.md

 Check out the video below to see the trained agent in action:

-Nimble Quest AI Bot Gameplay
+Nimble Quest AI Bot Youtube Gameplay (clicking the image below leads to a Youtube page)

 <div align="left">
       <a href="https://youtube.com/watch?v=1XVm8lRQOK4">